uo-applied-math/applied_math/pages/fall.md

 	- 25% midterm, 50% final exam, 25% homework
 	- Tests are pen-and-paper, no computer (I'll ask about math and pseudocode)
 - Light load grading scheme
-	- 100% homework, scaled so that B+ = passing grade on about half the assignments
+	- 100% homework, scaled so that a grade of B+ corresponds to getting passing grade on about half the assignments.
 	- If you have an alternative suggestion for how you would like to be evaluated (e.g. a relevant research project) let me know

+Whether you are taking the "light load" or "heavy load" version of this class largely depends on your status in the program.

+- Math undergrads and pre-Ph.D. students: **heavy load** grading scheme.
-- Math students:
+- Math Ph.D. students: **light load** grading scheme.
-	- pre-Ph.D. students always take heavy load
-	- Ph.D. students generally take light load
+- Students from other departments: **heavy load** grading scheme.

-	- Please talk to me if you think an exception should be made.
+If you feel that an exception to the above should be made, please discuss with me and with your advisor.
-- Students from other departments
-	- Generally take heavy load
-	- It is possible to take light load with agreement of advisor

 ## Software

 We will use python for this class.

 To install python, together with everything you need for this class, I suggest installing [miniconda](https://www.anaconda.com/download).
+Miniconda is a python distribution that is commonly used in data science and scientific computing.
 We will need the following packages:

 - jupyter
 - numpy